 - You can store at most 200 reports.
 If another report is created after the allocation is filled, then the report with the oldest creation date is removed.

 - You can define maximum eight grouping dimensions for a report.

-- You can filter on maximum ten tags in a report.
+- You are recommended to filter on maximum ten tags in a report.
 Although more tags are allowed, we cannot guarantee a successful run of the report.

 - You cannot combine breaking down the data based on audience segments and tags in the same report, because the report result cardinality could be too high.

 - You can run maximum two reports at the same time.
 If there are two reports

 waiting to complete in Custom Reporting, you can still create new reports